JOJARvevo/TelegramMTSBot/README.md

 # Telegram Gender Bot

-Telegram bot that classifies the gender of the person on a photo with a pre-trained EfficientNet-B0 model.
+Telegram bot that classifies the gender of the person on a photo with a pre-trained FaceNet + MLP model.

 ## Environment setup